rokon12/what-why-how-in-software-engineering-and-development/README.md

-# what-why-how-in-software-engineering-and-development
+# What why & how in Software Engineering And Development

-An attempt to answer some History Questions related to software engineerign and development
+**An attempt to answer some History Questions related to software engineerign and development**